-“As the asbestos specialist, Core Surveys is UKAS Accredited to ISO/IEC 17020 and ISO/IEC 17025 for undertaking all types of asbestos inspections and asbestos testing, covering London, Wales and the South East including Sussex, Kent and Surrey.
+“As the asbestos specialist, Core Surveys is UKAS Accredited to ISO/IEC 17020 and ISO/IEC 17025 for undertaking all types of asbestos surveys and asbestos testing, covering London, Wales and the South East including Sussex, Kent and Surrey.
 We specialise in the three recognised types of asbestos survey, as set out in HSG264 Asbestos: The Survey Guide, within a wide variety of building types including commercial and domestic.”